Shu-0924/Introduction-to-Machine-Learning-Final-Project/README.md

         pip install -r requirements.txt
         python3 109550074_Final_inference.py

-6. You can see the "submission.csv" in the same folder with 109550074_Final_inference.py, you can now submit it to Kaggle.
+6. You can see the "submission.csv" in the same folder with 109550074_Final_inference.py.
+You can now submit it to Kaggle.